September 13, 2018

 In the warmer months, Amsterdam’s free urban beaches come to life.
 There’s many scattered across the city but Blijburg (Pampuslaan 501,1087), Pllek (T.T.
 Neveritaweg 59, 1033 WB) and StrandZuid (Europaplein 22, 1078 GZ) are some of the more popular options.

 Tuesday is music day in Amsterdam.
-Start the day to the sound of the Westerkerk carillon bells, which ring regularly from 12pm on Tuesdays, then follow with a free lunchtime concert at National Opera and Ballet Theatre.
-End the day with a spot of jazz at the Bimhuis.
+Start the day to the sound of the Westerkerk carillon bells, which ring regularly from 12pm on Tuesdays, then end with a spot of jazz at the Bimhuis.
 From 10pm, visitors are invited to sit in on a jam session at the café.

 You can also catch a free concert on Wednesdays at The Royal Concertgebouw.
 These are either rehearsal sessions by the orchestra or chamber music performances by new artists and are held at lunchtime from September to June.